 The Commonwealth Environmental Water Office Monitoring Evaluation and Research Basin-scale Project (Flow-MER) builds on the evaluation process developed for the Long-Term Intervention Monitoring (LTIM) project.
+Foundation reports were produced under LTIM for 6 themes:

+- Hydrology

+- Ecosystem Diversity

+- Species Diversity

+- Vegetation

+- Fish

-Foundation reports were produced under LTIM for six themes: (1) Hydrology; (2) Ecosystem Diversity; (3) Species Diversity; (4) Vegetation; (5) Fish; and (6) Stream Metabolism and Water Quality.
-The reports provide a summary of why these themes are used to evaluate the effectiveness of Commonwealth Environmental Water; the criteria used for evaluating short and long-term outcomes; the approach adopted in the evaluation; as well as any anticipated risks for the evaluation process.
+- Stream Metabolism (food webs) and Water Quality.

+The reports provide a summary of why these themes are used to evaluate the effectiveness of Commonwealth environmental water; the criteria used for evaluating short and long-term outcomes; the approach adopted in the evaluation; as well as any anticipated risks for the evaluation process.

-The Foundation Report Updates 2020 have been produced under Flow-MER to report on any changes to the original Foundation Reports 2019 developed in LTIM.
-Updates are provided to reflect the focus on including unmonitored areas across the basin-scale evaluation, as well as advances in available methods and data.
+The Foundation Report Updates 2021 are provided to reflect advances in available methods and data.
 The Updates provide consistency with the Flow-MER Evaluation and Research Plan.